Thus she acts as a mother

 Journalist, humor screenwriter, director and presenter of 'La solució' on Catalunya Ràdio and mother of Guillem, who has just turned one year old.
 She publishes 'La mare dels ous.
-The anti-manual for moments of desperation' (La Campana), a sincere, endearing and humorous review of pregnancy and the first years of motherhood.
+The anti-manual for moments of despair' (La Campana), a sincere, endearing, and humorous review of pregnancy and the first years of motherhood.

 Elisenda Carod, journalist and author of 'The mother of eggs'.